pandallel/quilt/memory-bank/progress.md

 ## Project Status

 The project is in the **implementation stage**.
 Milestone 6: "Material Text Cutting Implementation" has been completed.
+Part 1 of Milestone 7: "Cuts Repository Implementation" has been completed.

 ## Current Status